dancryer/PHPCI/README.md

  * Annotations for everything are enabled.

 A default bundle, `AcmeDemoBundle`, shows you Symfony2 in action.
-After playing with it, you can remove it by deleting the `src/Acme` directory and removing the routing entry in `app/config/routing.yml`.
+After playing with it, you can remove it by following these steps :
+ * delete the `src/Acme` directory.
+ * remove the routing entry in `app/config/routing.yml`.
+ * remove the `Acme` reference in `app/config/config.yml`.
+ * remove the AcmeBundle from the registered bundles in `app/AppKernel.php`
+ * remove the Acme registered namespace in `app/autoload.php`

 Configure the distribution by editing `app/config/parameters.ini` or by accessing `web/config.php` in a browser.